The basics of novated leasing

 These are savings that are generally not available with a car loan or if you choose to buy the car outright).

-But if you are travelling more kilometres, the benefit of a novated lease versus not doing it increases because of how much you'd otherwise be spending out of your own pocket on running expenses without the tax benefit.
+But if you are travelling more kilometres, the benefit of a novated lease versus other finance methods is greater.
+This is simply down to how much you'd otherwise be spending out of your own pocket on running expenses without the novated lease tax benefit.

 What are the disadvantages of a novated lease?